FCC and Corporation for Public Broadcasting Compliance Policies

 Our pursuit of equity and diversity is one component of our journey towards becoming an anti-racist organization.
 The individual tactics we have undertaken in this pursuit include:

 • Recruiting efforts that emphasize diverse candidates.
-This includes review of job postings and descriptions for biased language, leading with relevant experience rather than education level, and relaxing pre-requisite experience, with training for candidates with merit.
+This includes review of job postings and descriptions for biased language, leading with relevant experience rather than education level, and relaxing pre-requisite experience, with training for candidates with potential.
 We strive to interview as diverse a candidate pool as possible within the qualifications and experience each job requires.

 • Pay equity analysis annually for both race and gender parity.